Project 3:

 1. Understand implementation outcomes based on RE-AIM metrics in relation to the organization and systems’ experiences with facilitators and barriers.

-2. Understand the ways that BRAID supports student connection and reconnection to health and health identity via land, culture, knowledge, practices.
+2. Understand the ways that BRAID supports student connection and reconnection to health and health identity via land, culture, knowledge, and practices.

 Community Partners in this work include but are not limited to: